 39 Daily Money Affirmations for Financial Abundance

-If you’re finding it hard to be optimistic about increasing your riches, you may want to start adding financial affirmations to your everyday routine.
-Affirmations specifically targeting money have the power to change self-defeating or negative self-talk when it comes to your finances.
-And when you start replacing a pessimistic mindset about earning, spending and getting out of debt with a positive one, you’re more likely to take the needed steps to attract the wealth you want — or so the thinking behind daily affirmations goes.
+If you’re finding it hard to be optimistic about increasing your riches, you may want to consider adding financial affirmations to your everyday routine.
+Affirmations that specifically target money have the power to change self-defeating or negative self-talk about your finances.
+When you replace a pessimistic mindset about earning, spending, and getting out of debt with a positive one, you’re more likely to take the steps needed to attract the wealth you want — or so the thinking behind daily affirmations goes.

-Reciting affirmations may seem awkward at first and the truth is, some people won’t find daily money mantras a game-changer.
-The good news is, daily money affirmations don’t cost anything and you control the story.
-Here’s the lowdown on financial affirmations so you can decide if they’re right for you:
+Reciting daily affirmations may seem awkward at first, and the truth is that some people won’t find them a game-changer.
+The good news is that they don’t cost anything, and you control the outcome.
+Here’s the lowdown on financial affirmations so you can decide if they’re right for you.

 What Are Money Affirmations?

-Money affirmations are positive words, phrases, and sentences designed to turn discouraging thoughts about money into positive ones.
-The hope is by regularly speaking these uplifting statements to yourself, either in your head or out loud, you’ll reprogram your brain.
-When you swap out the old notions for the new thoughts and they become your new truth, you can get busy putting them into action.
+Money affirmations are positive words, phrases, and sentences designed to turn discouraging thoughts about money into more positive ones.
+The hope is that by regularly repeating these uplifting statements, either in your head or out loud, you can reprogram your way of thinking.
+When you swap out old beliefs for new ones, and they start to feel true, you may feel ready to put them into action.

-The types of financial affirmations vary depending on what your money goals are.
-For example, you can create statements about increasing your income, getting out of debt, saving money, as well as expressing gratitude for the financial abundance you already have.
+The types of financial affirmations you can choose vary depending on your money goals.
+For example, you can create statements about increasing your income, getting out of debt, saving money, and expressing gratitude for the financial abundance you already have.

-Creating your own personal affirmations are all about dealing with your specific money issues or blocks and how you can move forward.
+Creating your own personal affirmations involves dealing with your specific money issues or blocks and deciding how you can move forward.

-While there’s no set rule on how many times a day you should verbalize your money affirmations, it helps to be consistent so it becomes a habit.
-A good start might be picking one powerful affirmation and repeat it throughout the day.
-Or you could choose three to five affirmations that you recite for five minutes or several times in a day.
+While there’s no set rule for how many times a day you should verbalize your money affirmations, staying consistent can help them become a habit.
+A good starting point might be picking one powerful affirmation and repeating it throughout the day.
+You could also choose three to five affirmations and recite them for five minutes or several times a day.

-Be forewarned that taking on too many at once may feel overwhelming and scatter your focus.
+Be careful not to take on too many at once, as it may feel overwhelming and scatter your focus.
 Once you get the hang of it and it feels more doable, you can try adding more.

 Optimizing Your Money Affirmations

-Positive affirmations may work better if you put them in present tense, such as “I can,” “I am,” or “I have” instead of using language such as “I will,” “I should” or “I could.”
+Positive affirmations may work better if you put them in the present tense, such as “I can,” “I am,” or “I have,” instead of using language such as “I will,” “I should,” or “I could.”
 Why?
-Statements promising future outcomes suggest you could be a certain way instead of dealing with the reality of where you are now.
+Statements that focus on future outcomes suggest you could become a certain way instead of addressing the reality of where you are now.

-It can take a while to retool your thinking, so try not to get discouraged if in the beginning, progress seems slow or non-existent.
-Remember, it took years to shape your current beliefs so it can take some time to adjust to new ones.
+It can take a while to reshape your way of thinking, so try not to feel discouraged if, in the beginning, progress seems slow or nonexistent.
+Remember, it took years to shape your current beliefs, so it can take some time to adjust to new ones.

 Pros and Cons of Money Affirmations

-On the flip side, many people find the daily practice empowers them, provides clarity, and motivates them to take more financial control and responsibility.
+On the other hand, many people find that daily practice feels empowering, provides clarity, and motivates them to take more financial control and responsibility.

-Before you take the plunge, here’s some pros and cons to consider:
+Before you decide to try money affirmations, here’s a list of pros and cons to consider:

-• Give you a wider perspective on your core values surrounding your finances
+• Give you a wider perspective on your core financial values

 • Keep you focused on your vision and financial goals